 I love love love HCH’s chili!
 It’s delicious, oil-free, and doesn’t use any special or hard-to-find ingredients.
 This is my go-to meal for my weekend meal preps – it’s super cheap, so my husband and I eat lunch all week for just a few dollars.
 This chili is fantastic with rice or over romaine lettuce.

 High Carb Hannah has a great cookbook out there for vegans looking to harness the power of the Instant Pot.
-You can pick up Epic Vegan Instant Pot cooking at this link
+You can pick up Epic Vegan Instant Pot cooking at No products found..

 2. Jill McKeever’s Teriyaki Chickpeas